Tulsa World

-The Tulsa World is the daily newspaper for the city of Tulsa, Oklahoma, and primary newspaper for the northeastern and eastern portions of Oklahoma.
-Tulsa World Media Company is part of Lee Enterprises.
-The new owners announced in January 2020 that a corporate purchase was made of BH Media Group, a Berkshire Hathaway company controlled by Warren Buffett.
+The Tulsa World is an American daily newspaper.
+It serves the city of Tulsa, Oklahoma, and is the primary newspaper for the northeastern and eastern portions of Oklahoma.
 The printed edition is the second-most circulated newspaper in the state, after The Oklahoman.

-It was founded in 1905 and locally owned by the Lorton family for almost 100 years until February 2013, when it was sold to BH Media Group.
-In the early 1900s, the World fought an editorial battle in favor of building a reservoir on Spavinaw Creek, in addition to opposing the Ku Klux Klan in the 1920s.
+It was founded in 1905 and locally owned by the Lorton family for almost 100 years until February 2013, when it was sold to BH Media Group, a Berkshire Hathaway company controlled by Warren Buffett.
+The Tulsa World Media Company became part of Lee Enterprises in 2020.
 The paper was jointly operated with the Tulsa Tribune from 1941 to 1992.